 By: Tyler Aliperto

-The Manhattan Council of Boy Scouts have spent decades protecting scout leaders accused of child molestation.
+The Manhattan Council of Boy Scouts has spent decades protecting scout leaders accused of child molestation.

 A quick run-through of the LA Time’s Perversion Files reveals at least six men who were either accused of, or admitted to, child molestation and were never reported to authorities by the Manhattan Council.